-However, it is possible that such initiatives could have an adverse effect on our ability to obtain approval and/or successfully commercialize products in the United States in the future.
-For example, any changes that reduce, or impede the ability to obtain, reimbursement for the type of products we intend to commercialize in the United States (or our products more specifically, if approved) or reduce medical procedure volumes could adversely affect our business plan to introduce our products in the United States.
+It is possible that such recent and/or future initiatives could have an adverse effect on our ability to obtain approval and/or successfully commercialize products in the United States in the future.
+For example, any changes that reduce, or impede the ability to obtain, reimbursement for the type of products we currently market, or may commercialize in the future (as applicable), in the United States would likely have an adverse effect on our business and profitability.